-Subject to the provisions of the Intercreditor Agreement, interest paid on the Equipment Notes held in each Trust will be passed through to the Certificateholders of such Trust on the dates and at the Stated Interest Rate with respect to Certificates issued by such Trust until the final expected Regular Distribution Date for such Trust.
+Subject to the provisions of the Intercreditor Agreement, interest paid on the Equipment Notes held in each Trust will be passed through to the Certificateholders of such Trust on the dates and at the rate per annum set forth on the cover page of this Prospectus Supplement with respect to Certificates issued by such Trust until the final expected Regular Distribution Date for such Trust.
 Subject to the provisions of the Intercreditor Agreement, principal paid on the Equipment Notes held in each Trust will be passed through to the Certificateholders of such Trust in scheduled amounts on the dates set forth herein until the final expected Regular Distribution Date for such Trust.

-Interest will be payable on the unpaid principal amount of each Equipment Note at the Stated Interest Rate applicable to such Equipment Note on May 1 and November 1 of each year, commencing on the first such date to occur after initial issuance thereof (but not before May 1, 2020).
+Interest will be payable on the unpaid principal amount of each Equipment Note at the rate applicable to such Equipment Note on May 1 and November 1 of each year, commencing on the first such date to occur after initial issuance thereof (but not before May 1, 2020).
 Such interest will be computed on the basis of a 360-day year of twelve 30-day months.